maxvarm/falco-attack-navigator/README.md

 This repository contains a tiny **Python** script that exports **Falco** YAML rulefiles to **ATT&CK Navigator** format.
 It can be useful to determine overall **MITRE** coverage and have a picture of what rules to develop further.

 The script looks for defined MITRE techniques in **"tags"** field, supports merging multipe YAML files, and knows how to handle disabled rules.
 Please see the **examples** folder or **usage** section for more details.
-You can read more Falco and MITRE here:
+You can read more about Falco and MITRE here:

 -   https://mitre-attack.github.io/attack-navigator/
 -   https://attack.mitre.org/matrices/enterprise/linux/